Redland City Security Camera Program

 - Working alongside the Queensland Police Service to effectively identify and prosecute offenders

 The Security Camera Program has proven to be a useful tool for improving our ability to respond to crime, antisocial behaviour and community safety.
-The program may be expanded across new areas of the city in line with Queensland Police Crime statistic and Councils ability to sustainably fund installation, operation and maintenance of security camera equipment.
+The program may be expanded across new areas of the city in line with Queensland Police crime statistics and Council's ability to sustainably fund installation, operation and maintenance of security camera equipment.

 To ensure privacy obligations are met, Redland City Council, Cameras have only been installed where public safety and crime are a proven concern for Queensland Police statistics and infrastructure and technology permits.